Article navigation

 Linen

-Linen is a luxurious fabric with a smooth and cool texture.
-It is a durable fabric, which like cotton, is breathable.
-But linen does tend to wrinkle and stain fairly easily and requires more effort to maintain.
-As linen cannot withstand heavy wear and tear, it is often reserved for adult bedrooms or occasional rooms with less usage.
+Linen is a luxurious fabric with a smooth, cool texture.
+It is breathable and durable but tends to stain and wrinkle easily, requiring more effort to maintain.
+Since linen cannot handle heavy wear, it is better suited for adult bedrooms or guest rooms.

 Acrylic